Davincecodeking/QR-Code-Challenge/README.md

 ### Useful resources

-- [Example resource 1](https://www.google.com) - This helped me to quickly research a style or things I'm not clear with.
+- [Google](https://www.google.com) - This helped me to quickly research a style or things I'm not clear with.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.joshwcomeau.com/css/pixel-perfection/) - This is an amazing article which helped me understand pixel-perfection ideology.
+- [Joshwcomeau](https://www.joshwcomeau.com/css/pixel-perfection/) - This is an amazing article which helped me understand pixel-perfection ideology.
 I'd recommend it to anyone still learning this concept.
- [Example resource 3](https://chatgpt.com/) - This helped me to quickly research on how to add a new font to your project using google font.
+- [Chatgpt](https://chatgpt.com/) - This helped me to quickly research on how to add a new font to your project using google font.
+- [StackOverflow](https://stackoverflow.com/) - This helped my debugging process.

 ## Author